Blunders in vestibular and audiological testing

 - Poor electrode placement.
 Too small responses.

 - Improper technique allowing patient to relax neck before test is finished.
 Causes too small responses.
 Hard to detect as depends on operator admitting that allowed subject to "cheat".
+Similar problem with oVEMP and eye position.

 - Peak picking - -operator chooses responses that fit their bias and ignores others.
 Causes responses to appear in "dead" ears.
+Here, we think software should be modified to automatically print out how many runs were obtained, vs how many were displayed.

 - Poor instruction